MRawhani/muhaisni/README.md

 - Now go to  the images folder of the **dist** directory `/dist/images`, and paste the three items there.

-Now you `dist` folder is ready to deploy.
+Now your `dist` folder is ready to deploy.